youngker/apparmor-wiki/AppArmorProgramaticApplicationPolicy.md

 reduce their available resources and permissions to reduce attack surface.

+# 0. Mediation of application policy
+- needs to be allowed by the namespace
+  - is accounted to the namespace
+- needs to be allowed by any policy for the namespace scope
+  - profiles can have rules to allow or disallow policy management

 # 1. Checking for AppArmor support

 api call
+- high level
+- low level
 - checks kernel support and permission to load application policy

 # 2. Creating Policy

+- lives in ns of current_ns
+  - can load multiple profiles if using child profiles

 Policy is in NS of current task confinement.